Products in the “Patricia Clarke” Category

 I accept commissions

-Situated in the West Berkshire/North Hampshire area, Roelofs & Rubens is a one-woman company designing and producing handmade and hand painted blue and white tableware, tiles and decorations.
+Established in 2006 by Hampshire based designer Piet van den Beuken and her husband Monty Abram, Roelofs & Rubens design and produce handmade and hand painted blue and white tableware, tiles and decorations.

 My collection grew when travelling and living abroad, but I noticed there was not much contemporary blue and white china available.
 A session at a ‘paint your own pottery’ café gave me the inspiration to start my own blue and white tableware company.
-My basic idea was a more modern blue and white line, handmade and hand painted with unique designs, avoiding the use of decals or transfers and to apply the same blue pigments on all wares, so ranges could easily be mixed and matched with each other and with the more traditional patterns that people already own.
+My basic idea was a more modern blue and white line, handmade and hand painted with unique designs, and to apply the same blue pigments on all wares, so ranges could easily be mixed and matched with each other and with the more traditional patterns that people already own.

-It took a year to develop thirty or more designs, to experiment with painting techniques, to produce stencils and stamps and to source a genuine English supplier of truly good quality English earthenware bisque and tiles’.
-The range has grown to include tiles, hanging decorations and other items.
+It took a year to develop thirty or more designs, to experiment with painting techniques, to produce stencils and stamps and to source a genuine English supplier of truly good quality English earthenware bisque and tiles.
+The range has grown to include a full collection of tableware, cake plates, mugs, cheese boards, hanging decorations and other items.

 Commissions accepted on request.